 And that for free or for a really reduced price.

 Even though the private part of the health care system is also of excellent quality, what makes Spain rank so high on the world’s rankings it the amazing offerings of the public health system.
 It offers a nearly complete array of services for virtually no price.

-Each worker in the country pays a monthly fee that is directed to this specific purpose:
+Each worker in the country, no matter if self-employed or not, pays a monthly fee that is directed to this specific purpose:

 - If you work for a company, it will be deducted from your monthly salary.